 Althing district health is scalable, effective, efficient and novel.
 Please see the FAQs below and if your question persists, use our Contact page to write in your query.

-Typically the Althing Health service engages all students between the ages of 12 and 18, typically within a 4 to 6 day period.
+Typically the Althing Health service engages all students between the ages of 12 and 18, within a 4 to 6 day period.

-The Althing Health Event is a HIPAA service and the results of individual student's outcomes are not shared to the district record.
+AIRs is a HIPAA service and the results of individual student's outcomes are not shared to the district record.
 There are no student district health records generated from this vital health service.
 Student information is not shared and can only be accessed with a valid HIPAA request.
 Students reporting substance or risky behaviors will not be punished or removed from sports (again, the district will not know of individual reports).

 No publicly available Private Health Information record is generated.
 The full protection of HIPAA is established.
 This is critical to ensuring students and their guardians can be open, safe and protected while receiving this vital health benefit.